 Where Rural Organizations Are at Risk

-At the same time, structural challenges can limit success if not addressed:
+At the same time, structural challenges in rural contexts can limit success if not addressed:

 • Limited specialty access